igorrfc/zssn/README.md

 Zombie Survival Social Network

 # Configure your /etc/hosts file:
-To simulate a development enviroment, we have to do some modifications on /etc/hosts file.
+To simulate a development environment, we have to do some modifications on /etc/hosts file.
 On this documentation I'll use the api.zssn-dev.com domain:

 /etc/hosts